mortang2410/dotfiles/README.md

 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ~/zsh-syntax-highlighting
 ```

 Then copy things in `~/dotfiles` to `~`.
-There are some new font files in `~/.fonts`, so
+There are some new font files in
-remember to run `fc-cache -vf` to refresh the font cache (or just restart your
+`~/.fonts`, so remember to run `fc-cache -vf` to refresh the font cache (or
-computer).
+just restart your computer). **From this point forward, we assume all the files
+are already copied to `~`.** This is important, since my configuration covers a lot of settings.
 Things to install after cloning:

 - To change the default shell to zsh, install zsh (duh).
+Open up your terminal and run

   ```shell
   sudo apt install zsh
   ```

   then execute `chsh` in your current shell to change to the Z shell.
 You
-  might need to log out and return for the change to take effect.
+  might need to log out and return for the change to take effect. **From this
+  point forward, we assume we're using zsh to run any commands.** For instance,
+  I have a `checkinstall` alias for zsh to make `checkinstall` automatically
+  pick Debian/Ubuntu packages.
+If you're not on Ubuntu/Debian, as  I said at
+  the beginning, modify the packages / package managers accordingly.

 - **Important**: if you don't like nvim and want to use vim (though I
   don't recommend so), then look in `.zshrc` for the line `export